crownstone/bluenet/docs/UART_PROTOCOL.md

 10108 | uint8  | Enable/disable differential mode on current channel.
 (Currently the packet is ignored, and it toggles instead)
 10109 | uint8  | Enable/disable differential mode on voltage channel.
 (Currently the packet is ignored, and it toggles instead)
 10110 | uint8  | Change the pin used on voltage channel.
 (Currently the packet is ignored, and it rotates between certain pins instead)
 10200 | uint8  | Enable sending current samples.
-(Currently the packet is ignored, and it toggles instead) 10201 | uint8  | Enable sending voltage samples.
-(Currently the packet is ignored, and it toggles instead) 10202 | uint8  | Enable sending filtered current samples.
-(Currently the packet is ignored, and it toggles instead) 10204 | uint8  | Enable sending calculated power samples.
-(Currently the packet is ignored, and it toggles instead)
+10201 | uint8  | Enable sending voltage samples.
+10202 | uint8  | Enable sending filtered current samples.
+10204 | uint8  | Enable sending calculated power samples.

 ## TX OpCodes